 Patio Panels for Sliding Glass Doors

-The most innovative model yet, panel inserts are one of the most user friendly pet doors to install.
-If you have a slider, you can temporarily install it so you can take it in and out with ease, or permanently install in the patio frame.
+The most innovative model yet, panel inserts are one of the most user-friendly pet doors to install.
+If you have a slider, you can temporarily install it so you can take it in and out with ease, or permanently install it in the patio frame.
 Included:

 - Glass Panel with framing (aluminum or vinyl)

 - Unique lock for sliding glass door (every panel comes with their own)